microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 npm install -g yo generator-code
 ```

-The generator will scaffold a TypeScript or JavaScript project ready for development.
+The generator will scaffold a TypeScript or JavaScript extension ready for development.

-Run the generator and fill out a few fields for a TypeScript project:
+Run the generator and fill out a few fields for a TypeScript extension:

 ```bash
 yo code